Generic name: thalidomide (tha LID oh mide)

 What other drugs will affect thalidomide?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
+Taking thalidomide with other drugs that make you sleepy can worsen this effect.
 Ask your doctor before taking thalidomide with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 If you use hormonal birth control (pills, implants, injections) to prevent pregnancy: There are certain drugs that can make hormonal birth control less effective in your body.
 Tell your doctor about all other medicines you use.
 You may need to replace your hormonal birth control method with another effective form of contraception.

 Other drugs can interact with thalidomide, and certain other medicines may further your increase your risk of blood clots.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with thalidomide.
 Give a list of all your medicines to any healthcare provider who treats you.

 More about thalidomide